KDE/websites-docs-plasma-mobile-org/KirigamiTutorial.rst

         mainModel.append({"firstname": "Kate", "lastname": "Adams", "cellphone": "6300000005", "email" : "kate-adams@example.com", "photo": "qrc:/konqi.jpg"});
     }

 Since we have a ready-to-present data model, let's proceed to defining a delegate that will be responsible for displaying the data.
-So, we add the below code to the main.qml page, just after the Component.onCompleted definition :
+So, we add the below code to the main.qml page, just after the Component.onCompleted definition:

 ::